ibm-cloud-docs/openshift/openshift_loadbalancer_v2.md

 <dl>
 <dt>Destination Hashing (<code>dh</code>)</dt>
 <dd>The destination of the packet, which is the NLB IP address and port, is used to determine which worker node handles the incoming request.
-However, the IP address and port for NLBs in {{site.data.keyword.containerlong_notm}} don't change.
+However, the IP address and port for NLBs in Red Hat OpenShift on IBM Cloud don't change.
 The NLB is forced to keep the request within the same worker node that it is on, so only app pods on one worker handle all incoming requests.</dd>
 <dt>Dynamic connection counting algorithms</dt>
 <dd>The following algorithms depend on dynamic counting of connections between clients and NLBs.
 However, because direct service return (DSR) prevents NLB 2.0 pods from being in the return packet path, NLBs don't track established connections.<ul>
 <li>Least Connection (<code>lc</code>)</li>